 I hereby consent to participate in a research study conducted by Yuxin and Farin for an assignment in the University of Toronto Computer Science course CSC318 The Design of Interactive Computational Media.

-I agree to participate in this study, the purpose of which is to understand undergraduate students at the University of Toronto by interviewing them and the teaching staff to help us derive requirements for the design of novel interactive computational media.
+I agree to participate in this study, the purpose of which is to understand undergraduate students at the University of Toronto by interviewing them to help us derive requirements for the design of novel interactive computational media.

 I understand that